 Euromonitor International’s Voice of the Industry: COVID-19 Survey notes that home seclusion in 2020 has proven to show a decline in weight management and wellbeing sales due to a lack of social pressure.
 Although sales are expected to bounce back over the next year.

-On the other hand, there has been an increase in virtual wellness and virtual fitness practice both at home and in the hospitality sector, with live-stream workouts, online yoga classes and even virtual on-demand medical care both during and after hotels stays.
-Many employers have also begun to offer wellness tools and fitness platforms for employees, such as unlimited access to House of Yoga for all GOCO Hospitality team members during lockdown.
+On the other hand, there has been an increase in virtual wellness and virtual fitness practice both at home and in the hospitality sector, with live-stream workouts, online yoga classes and even virtual on-demand medical care both during and after hotel stays.
+Many employers have also begun to offer wellness tools and fitness platforms for employees, such as unlimited access to House of Yoga for all GOCO Hospitality team members during the lockdown.